ceh-2000/ABM/insight1.md

 ### Freezing
 But what is freezing?
 A CNN is made up on many layers with many attached weights that determine how our image is interpreted.
 We want the best weights that give us the most accurate model of our dataset without overfitting.
 Therefore, we have to make choices of how much of the pretrained model we decide to use.

-When deciding which layers to freeze, data scientisits choose to freeze "lower" levels (closer to the input), because these layers are more general.
+When deciding which layers to freeze, data scientists choose to freeze "lower" levels (closer to the input), because these layers are more general.
 In contrast, the "higher" levels are closer to the classification step, so we would be more likely to leave them unfrozen.

 Just to be clear about definitions, a small dataset is one that typically has less than 1000 images per class.